X

 Turning a hobby into a business must have all the following components to survive:

 • A product or service that is in demand.
 Making jewelry by hand is very artistic, and friends and family may all admire your designs.
-The question is: Will enough people pay money for it?
+The question is: enough people pay money for it?

 • A plan for selling your product.
 Family and friends only go so far.
 You need to know how you will market and sell your goods and services, or you’ll soon have a very full basement.
 Don’t count on people coming to your house to buy things.
 Is that how you shop?